|

 In many cases where people say they “just don’t get it” they often

 haven’t availed themselves to the material that is to be had.
 Let’s have a look.
-Nothing ever
+Nothing ever becomes real till it is experienced

-till your Life has illustrated it. – John Keats In
+– Even a proverb is no proverb to you till your Life has illustrated it. – John Keats In order to

-order to change my existing paradigm I must experience the new one, but in
+change my existing paradigm I must experience the new one, but in order to

-importance of mismatches, or gap analysis.
+mismatches, or gap analysis.

 Mismatches between what we observe and what we expect from our prior